Sago pudding

-Sago pudding is a sweet pudding made by combining sago pearls with either water or milk and adding sugar and sometimes additional flavourings.
+Sago pudding is a sweet pudding made by combining sago pearls with water, milk, or milk-like liquids like coconut milk and adding sweetener and sometimes additional flavourings.
 It is made in many cultures with varying styles, and may be produced in a variety of ways.
 Southeast Asia, especially Indonesia and Malaysia, produces the majority of sago.

 In Malaysia, sago gula melaka is a sago pudding made by boiling pearl sago in water and serving it with syrup of palm sugar (gula melaka) and coconut milk.

 In Myanmar, thagu byin (Burmese: သာဂူပြင်) is a sago pudding made with sago, coconut milk and condensed milk.

 Sago pudding is also a popular delicacy in New Guinea.